School of Art and Design

 Courses in Communication Design (ARTC)

 ARTC 1301.
-Introduction to Communication Design.
+Communication Design Foundations I.

 3 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.